spine/spine.site/app/views/mobile_docs/example2.md

 ##Spine

-This article introduces a new framework, [Spine Mobile](http://spinejs.com/mobile) which you can use to create awesome Mobile applications in CoffeeScript and HTML, without sacrificing the great user experience of native apps.
+This article introduces a new framework, [Spine Mobile](http://spinejs.com/mobile) which you can use to create awesome mobile applications in CoffeeScript and HTML, without sacrificing the great user experience of native apps.

 Task lists and contact managers are a dime a dozen, so let's do something different in this tutorial and create a workout recorder.
 Users are going to be able to record workouts, including their type, time and duration.
 Then we're going to have a simple list showing all recorded workouts.
 There's also a lot of scope for further development, such as social features and graphs.

 You can checkout a [live demo of the finished application here](http://spine-workout.herokuapp.com), as well as all the example's [source code, on GitHub](https://github.com/maccman/spine.mobile.workout).
 I highly recommend you follow along this tutorial using the source code, at least initially, as it'll help you get started if you're new to [Spine](http://spinejs.com).

-If you ever need more details about [Spine Mobile](http://spinejs.com/mobile/docs), then hit up the comprehensive docs or the[ mailing list](https://groups.google.com/forum/#!forum/spinejs).
+If you ever need more details about [Spine Mobile](http://spinejs.com), then hit up the [comprehensive docs](http://spinejs.com/mobile/docs) or the [mailing list](https://groups.google.com/forum/#!forum/spinejs).
 For a short introduction to CoffeeScript, take a look at [The Little Book on CoffeeScript](http://arcturo.github.com/library/coffeescript/).

 ##Tutorial Details